matthew-dailey/matthew-dailey.github.io/_posts/2017-06-05-java8-conversion.markdown

 ## Building and Running tests with different Java versions

-This is a pretty interesting one: my organization needed to continue _building_ with JDK 7, but the tests needed to additionally run against JDK 8.
+This is a pretty interesting one: my organization needed to continue _building_ with JDK 7, but the tests also needed to pass when run with JDK 8.

 If your project uses Maven, the Surefire plugin has the `jvm` [configuration property](http://maven.apache.org/surefire/maven-surefire-plugin/test-mojo.html#jvm)